 - For current terminally sterilized batches of drug product no longer being subjected to finished product sterility testing, the batch records are revised to indicate that an approved parametric release program is being used as the method to achieve sterility.

 Currently, Grifols is in the process of obtaining authorization for parametric release in the United States.
-We have been manufacturing products for sale in the United States for over a year and are collecting the necessary data from these batches in order.
-We expect to receive authorization in 2019.
+We have been manufacturing products for sale in the United States for over a year and are collecting the necessary data from these batches in order to receive authorization in 2019.

 The Value of Automation